We work for international cultural institutions and destinations.

 A unique architectural experience at MNBAQ

-We are very excited to have Dr Steven Hadley, Visiting Research Fellow at the School of Performance & Cultural Industries at University of Leeds, as CTM BRU‘s closing keynote speaker.
-Start thinking about what democratisation of culture means to your institution in this special preview.
+We were very excited to have Dr Steven Hadley, Visiting Research Fellow at the School of Performance & Cultural Industries at University of Leeds, as CTM BRU‘s closing keynote speaker.

 Why is audience development so important for arts and cultural organisations?
 From an arts management perspective there are two broad answers: arts managers want more people to engage in culture because it benefits either the arts organisation (financially, socially and artistically) or the individual (and, by proxy, society at large).
 The logical corollary of this is to extend these benefits as widely as possible through both artistic and audience development.